Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodevember.md

 ### Update Serial Port

-Now, let's open up the Arduino IDE and setup our device.
+Now, let's open up the Arduino IDE, plug in your device, and setup our device.
 First, you will need to update Arduino's serial port.
 The Arduino IDE needs to know which USB device to communicate with.
 Make sure the device shows up under the Arduino IDE's `Tools -> Port` menu and it's selected.
 If it is not there, check to make sure you have installed the <a href="https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx" target="_blank">USB drivers</a>.

 ![Update Serial Port](/images/getting-started/losant-iot-dev-kits/builder-kit-nodevember/serial-uart.png "Update Serial Port")